OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 Check the source code for usage of Logging functions.

-1.Decompile the APK to get access to the Java source code as described in <link to guide>
+1. Decompile the APK to get access to the Java source code as described in <link to guide>
-* Import the Java files in an IDE (e.g. IntelliJ or Eclipse) or Editor of your choice or directly open them in JD-Gui, ClassyShark or use grep on the command line to search for
+2. Import the Java files in an IDE (e.g. IntelliJ or Eclipse) or Editor of your choice or directly open them in JD-Gui, ClassyShark or use grep on the command line to search for
 * functions like:
-...
-Log.d, Log.e, Log.i, Log.v.
+..* Log.d, Log.e, Log.i, Log.v.
 Log.w or Log.wtf
-...
-Logger
+..* Logger
-...
-System.out.print|System.out.println
+..* System.out.print|System.out.println
-* StrictMode
+..* StrictMode
-...
-Keywords (to identify non-standard log mechanisms) like :
+* Keywords (to identify non-standard log mechanisms) like :
-...
-Logfile
+..* Logfile
-... logging
+..* logging